KTBY: History

 Totem Broadcasting was incorporated on January 11, 1980.
 Within weeks, Tacoma mayor Mike Parker received a call from Totem for the potential of exploiting an unassigned frequency in Anchorage, in a state with several unassigned slots.
 Parker was consulting with an unnamed group for a VHF station on channel 4.
 In November, Totem announced that it was going to set up a "family-friendly" television station, with a mix of religious, current affairs and entertainment programming, due to the growth of content with sex and violence available on the market.
 By this time, Anchorage had grown enough to support an independent station alongside the city's three network affiliates.
 The estimated cost of building the station was of $1.5 million.

 KTBY signed on the air on December 2, 1983, with Mike Parker as president, Mike Buck as general manager and Dave Peters II as program director before joining the new Fox network on its launch of October 9, 1986 (being part of a small number of TV stations on the VHF dial not owned by the network to be affiliated with Fox upon its startup), an affiliation which continues today.
 It was the only Fox station in Alaska until 1992, when KFXF in Fairbanks went on the air; in the late 1980s, it also became the first station in Alaska to broadcast 24 hours a day.

 During the 1980s, KTBY was the first Anchorage station to air professional wrestling with any regularity, largely in response to the increase in mainstream interest.
 Televised wrestling programs were largely absent from Anchorage television, as the programs were traditionally used to promote live events, which have been held only occasionally in Alaska dating back to the 1950s.
 The station originally aired AWA All-Star Wrestling (in conjunction with a short-lived attempt on their part to promote events in the market), and later World Class Championship Wrestling and WWF Superstars of Wrestling.

-On August 29, 2007, Coastal Television Broadcasting Company LLC of Cumming, Georgia (led by Bill Fielder), announced its intent to acquire KTBY from Piedmont Television Holdings for $3,242,500.
+On August 29, 2007, Cumming, Georgia–based Coastal Television Broadcasting Company LLC (led by Bill Fielder) announced its intent to acquire KTBY from Piedmont Television Holdings for $3,242,500.
 The sale was completed on May 7, 2008.

 In June 2010, Coastal Television hired Scott Centers as general manager to manage KTBY and under a shared services agreement, manage Vision Alaska I and Vision Alaska II.
 This created one of the few instances where a Fox affiliate is the nominal senior partner in an LMA/SSA involving a "Big Three" affiliate.
 In September 2010, KTBY relocated its master control operations to colocate with Vision Alaska I.

 On January 28, 2013, Coastal was notified by the FCC that it had failed to update ownership information for KTBY's antenna structure.
 The company was fined $4,200 and the information was subsequently updated as a result.